 It essentially replaces the natural crown to restore the tooth to remain functional and visually appealing.

-What is the difference between a dental crown and a cap?
+What is the difference between a dental crown and a tooth cap?

 A ‘dental crown’ is the more technically correct terminology whereas a ‘cap’ is a more convenient and often more understood term by the general public.